 - Homerton– PCGE students only, friendly and laid-back, facilities all on-site but out of the centre

-- Jesus– Excellent sports facilities, beautiful grounds, quite central, balance between tradition and a relaxed atmosphere
+- Jesus– Excellent sports facilities, beautiful grounds, quite central, balance between traditional yet relaxed

-- King’s– Large, central, touristy, world-renowned choir and carol service, welcomes variety and minority groups, less traditional
+- King’s– Large, central, touristy, world-renowned choir and carol service, welcomes variety, tolerant of minority groups, less traditional

 - Magdalene (pronounced ‘Maudlin’) – Small but pretty, central and bustling, can be cliquey, less academic

-- Murray Edwards (formerly New Hall)– Female only, friendly, unpretentious, less traditional buildings, slightly out of the centre
+- New Hall– Female only, friendly, unpretentious, less traditional buildings, slightly out of the centre

 - Newnham– Female only, good for sports, close to the arts faculties, less academic